We offer carbon projects certified by Bureau Veritas, Label Bas Carbone, MoorFutures, EVA wald-klimastandard, and Woodland Carbon Code.

 While carbon offsetting mechanisms do not necessarily involve reducing CO2 levels in the atmosphere, sequestration projects contribute by capturing and storing carbon sustainably.
 Read our white paper that answers the 10 most important questions to ask when committing to a carbon contribution strategy.

-Verified by Bureau Veritas, our methodology takes into account the four principles of additionality, permanence, measurability and uniqueness defined by the Low Carbon Label, based on 100-year forestry itineraries.
+Verified by Bureau Veritas, our methodology takes into account the four principles of additionality, permanence, measurability and uniqueness defined by the Voluntary Carbon Market (VCM) and is based on a 100-year forestry management plan.
+Our carbon methodology is public and accessible directly on our website.

 Trees capture CO2 from the air through their leaves during the process of photosynthesis.
 They isolate the carbon molecules, release oxygen and sequester the carbon permanently in their trunks, branches and roots.